- Management Team

 Canterbury, Kent, St Dunstan's Parish Church:- Working with the Kent County Association's Bell Restoration team maintenance work will be carried out.
 The clappers/crownstaples and headstocks of the three largest bells will be removed and brought to the Foundry.
 The clappers/crownstaples will be fully restored, and new cast iron gudgeon boxes, gudgeons and bearings will be mnufactured and fitted.
 The restored parts will then be refitted.

 Bristol, Bishop Road Primary School:- An order has been placed by Bristol City Council for the casting of a 20" diameter bell for this historic school.
 The bell will be supplied with hardwood headstock and an internal electro-magnetic hammer.
-(Update:- This bell was cast on 22nd February.)
+(Update:- This bell was cast on 22nd February and has now been tuned.)

-Australia, Ingleburn, NSW, Holy Family Catholic Church:- Our good friend Ron Shepherd is undertaking the installation of another "new" ring of bells at Ingleburn.
+Australia, Ingleburn, Holy Family Catholic Church:- Our good friend, Ron Shepherd is creating a "new" ring of bells at Ingleburn.
 We will work with him as a sub-contractor as the project develops.
 At present he is also working with the Keltek Trust and we will be using three bells we have in stock, and casting a new fourth bell.
 We will also supply ropes, clappers and crown staples etc.

 Bampton, Cumbria, St Patrick's Parish Church:- An order has been placed to cast a new ring of six bells, with a tenor bell weighing 5 cwts for this church.
 All new ringing fittings will be manufactured, together with a new galvanised steel bell frame which will be sited lower in the tower.
 The existing unringable five and their hardwood bell frame will be left in situ, with bell wheels and other fittings removed, and the bells and frame will be conserved.
 New access ladders will be manufactured and installed, together with a new belfry floor under the new ring.